-The Davison Art Center collection consists chiefly of some 24,000 works of art on paper, mostly original prints and photographs, with smaller numbers of works in other media.
-Information about these objects is searchable by students, faculty, researchers, and the public via DAC Collection Search, which is now online in a bare-bones early form with frequent improvements under way.
+The Davison Art Center collection consists chiefly of some 25,000 works of art on paper, mostly original prints and photographs, with smaller numbers of works in other media.
+Information about these objects is searchable online by students, faculty, researchers, and the public.
+Please follow this link to do so:

 The heart of the print collection was given to Wesleyan in the 1930s, 40s, and 50s by Harriet B. and George W. Davison (B.A.
 Wesleyan 1892), after whom the Davison Art Center is named.
 In 1952, the DAC was built to house the collection in an addition to the historic Alsop House.
 The collection continues to grow.
 In an average year, several hundred works (accepted if they serve the DAC's educational mission) are given to the museum and others are acquired by purchase; most purchases are made with funds raised by the Friends of the Davison Art Center.